liamjbennett/blog/content/posts/2013-12-11-profiles-roles-stacks-and-clouds.md

 expiryDate: "2015-12-01"
 ---

 One of the more recent patterns in structuring out puppet manifests is: roles and profiles [[1]](#968504594f013f0067f2c0f7ec5c5fb8) [[2]](#9031aeaf735f6dffb9872a8328853a5f).
 The summary is this: profiles are a collection of classes/modules and roles are a collection of profiles.
-Having started to re-factor our own infratructure with this pattern recently there was one question that cam immediately to mind .. what's next?
+Having started to re-factor our own infrastructure with this pattern recently there was one question that cam immediately to mind .. what's next?

 Roles and profiles is all about abstraction.
 With roles all I have to care about is what "type" of node I am building: